Skip to content →

 Get familiar with your team’s workflow

-When you first log in to your Linear workspace, go to the Teams page (top left sidebar) to see how your company is organized.
+Navigate to the Teams page in your sidebar under the Workspace section to see how your company is organized.
 Once you join a team, you’ll see it listed in your sidebar for quick navigation.

 Configure notifications and manage your inbox

-By default, you’ll be subscribed to updates on issues you are assigned to or that you interact with in a meaningful way.
-All issue notifications go to your Linear Inbox, where you can respond, mark them as read, and “snooze” them - much like an email inbox.
+By default, you’ll be subscribed to updates on issues you are assigned or subscribed to.
+All issue notifications go to your Linear Inbox, where you can respond, mark them as read, and “snooze” them.

-To configure desktop push notifications, personal Slack notifications, and email digests, go to Preferences -> My Account -> Notifications.
-We highly recommend connecting notifications to your Slack workspace!
+To configure desktop notifications, personal Slack notifications, mobile notifications, or email digests, go to Preferences -> My Account -> Notifications.

 There are some advanced use cases for notifications that you can use to enhance your notification workflows for things like snooze, project updates, view subscriptions, and SLAs.